Title

 King Charles is a Catholic monarch, who battles against the Protestant Reformation, sparked by Martin Luther in 1517, and against France in various European wars.
 He is also remembered for sending his conquistadors across the Atlantic after gold and territory in the Americas.

-Two remarkable civilizations fall to his swords and cannon in short order, as Hernan Cortez conquers Montezuma and the Aztec empire by 1521 and Francisco Pizarro ends the Incas rule over Peru in 1541.
+Two remarkable civilizations fall to his swords and cannon in short order, as Hernan Cortez conquers Montezuma and the Aztec empire by 1521, and Francisco Pizarro ends the Incas rule over Peru in 1541.

 Hernando De Soto rampages through Central America and the Caribbean, then north to Florida and west to Louisiana.
-Alvar Cabeza and Francisco Coronado extend De Soto’s tracks in America, driving through Texas to Arizona and up through Oklahoma to Kansas.
+Alvar Cabeza de Vaca and Francisco Coronado extend De Soto’s tracks in America, driving through Texas to Arizona and up through Oklahoma to Kansas.
 Some fifty years later, in 1596, Sebastien Vizcaino explores the west coast, from San Diego to Oregon.

 So Spain is first to assert its “rights” throughout the New World.

-By 1600, it controls much of the Caribbean Islands, Peru, Central America, Mexico, and over half of the North American continent from Florida across the deep South to San Diego, then north to Oregon.
+By 1600, it controls much of the Caribbean Islands, Peru, Central America, Mexico, and over half of the North American continent from Florida across the Deep South to San Diego, then north to Oregon.

-The European Exploration Of America: Early Spanish Expeditions
+The European Exploration Of America

 YearsExplorerFromLand Covered